Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/1-pounce.md

 "Of course not, but a Whitecrest has the dirtiest claws of all.
 Let me do what I was made to do.
 You need to remain above reproach, you know this."

-*"…yeah.
+*"...yeah.
 I feel like, sometimes, the old ways were best, though."*

 Genshi sighed.
 "Meereo, old friend?
 Be careful.
 You may just get your wish."